Nitish Kumar Reddy

-Kaki Nitish Kumar Reddy (/te/; born 26 May 2003) is an Indian international cricketer who plays for the India national team in all three formats.
-He is an all-rounder, who bats right-handed and bowls right-arm medium fast.
-He plays for Andhra in domestic cricket and for Sunrisers Hyderabad in the Indian Premier League.
+Kaki Nitish Kumar Reddy (/te/; born 26 May 2003) is an Indian international cricketer.
+He plays for the India national team in all three formats: as an all-rounder, who bats right-handed and bowls right-arm medium fast.
+He represents Andhra in domestic cricket and Sunrisers Hyderabad in the Indian Premier League.

 Early life and career

-Nitish was born on 26 May 2003 in Visakhapatnam, Andhra Pradesh, and is the son of former Hindustan Zinc employee Mutyala Reddy.
+Reddy was born on 26 May 2003 in Visakhapatnam, Andhra Pradesh, and is the son of former Hindustan Zinc employee Mutyala Reddy.

-Nitish started playing cricket at the age of 5 with a plastic bat and would regularly visit the Hindustan Zinc grounds to watch seniors play cricket.
-With support from his father, who quit his job when he was transferred to Udaipur, to help his son pursue a cricket career, Nitish visited VDCA camps and initially trained under coaches Kumara swamy, Krishna Rao and Watekar.
+Reddy started playing cricket at the age of 5 with a plastic bat and would regularly visit the Hindustan Zinc grounds to watch seniors play cricket.
+With support from his father, who quit his job when he was transferred to Udaipur, to help his son pursue a cricket career, Reddy visited VDCA camps and initially trained under coaches Kumara swamy, Krishna Rao and Watekar.

-Nitish said of his father's decision: "I was 12 or 13 when my dad quit his job.
+Reddy said of his father's decision: "I was 12 or 13 when my dad quit his job.
 He was transferred to Udaipur.
 He analysed the cricket there and was afraid of the politics that might affect my game.
 He quit his job and dedicated his time to my game.
 Relatives questioned his decisions.
 He is the first person who believed in me".

-Nitish was spotted by former Indian cricketer and selector MSK Prasad during Under-12 and Under-14 age group matches and got picked up to train in the Andhra Cricket Association (ACA) academy in Kadapa under the coaching of Madhusudhana Reddy and Srinivasa Rao.
+Reddy was spotted by former Indian cricketer and selector MSK Prasad during Under-12 and Under-14 age group matches and got picked up to train in the Andhra Cricket Association (ACA) academy in Kadapa under the coaching of Madhusudhana Reddy and Srinivasa Rao.

 He followed this up with a trailblazing season scoring 441 against Nagaland, the quadruple ton coming in just 345 deliveries and ending up with 1237 runs at an average of 176.41, a tournament record, along with 26 wickets in the 2017–18 Vijay Merchant Trophy.
-This earned him the BCCI ‘Best Cricketer in the Under-16’ Jagmohan Dalmiya award for the season 2017–2018.
-Nitish is the first player from the ACA to receive the award.
+This earned him the BCCI 'Best Cricketer in the Under-16' Jagmohan Dalmiya award for the season 2017–2018.
+Reddy is the first player from the ACA to receive the award.

 IPL career

-Nitish was bought by Sunrisers Hyderabad for Rs.
+Reddy was bought by Sunrisers Hyderabad for Rs.
 20 lakh in the 2023 Indian Premier League auction.
-He played just 2 matches in the league where he bowled a few overs but did not get to bat.
-He had a breakout performance in the 2024 season, where he won the Emerging Player of the Year Award by scoring 303 runs with strike rate of 142 with crucial knocks against Punjab Kings and Rajasthan Royals and also picked up 3 wickets in the tournament showcasing his immense talent and consistency throughout the tournament.
+He played just two matches in the league where he bowled a few overs but did not get to bat.
+He had a breakout performance in the 2024 season, where he won the Emerging Player of the Year Award by scoring 303 runs with strike rate of 142 with crucial knocks against Punjab Kings and Rajasthan Royals and also picked up 3 wickets in the tournament showcasing his talent and consistency throughout the tournament.
 He was subsequently retained by SRH in the 2025 IPL Auction for Rs.
-6 Crores.
+6 crores.